HomeHome Updates: Tips & IdeasHome Update IdeasHome Decor Ideas to Update Pink Tile, Carpet, & Countertops

 (just not in public – wink wink)

-That’s right, rather than fighting the pink, you can choose to add a bit more of it to the room in the form of accents.
-By doing this you actually decrease the visual impact of it as it will FINALLY become part of the colour scheme of your room – rather than the evil redheaded stepchild (which I am, by the way, so all you crazy-ass gingers can’t get mad at me).
+By doing this, you decrease its visual impact, as it will become part of the colour scheme of your room—rather than the evil redheaded stepchild (which I am, by the way, so all you crazy-ass gingers can’t get mad at me).

 The Best Paint Colours to Update a Pink Room